12 Different Types of Butterflies in Alabama

 Under the hind wing of pearl crescents is a white crescent with a black border.
 The undersides of the spring and fall broods’ (form marcia) hindwings are speckled in gray.

-You can find these butterflies in Alabama in open areas, including pastures, road borders, bare lots, fields, and open pine forests.
+These butterflies can be found in open areas in Alabama, including pastures, road borders, bare lots, fields, and open pine forests.

 9. Question Mark